Product Model: Oracle

 You will also need to check the rules and regulations if you plan on using the Oracle as a competition Archery sight.

 The Oracle laser rangefinder can achieve target acquisition distances of 500 yards to reflective objects and 200 yards to non-reflective objects such as deer.
+This makes it a great bow sight for deer hunting.

 The Burris bow sight takes a CR123 battery that will last approximately 1000-2000 actuations.
 Also, when you need to change your battery, your arrow profiles and settings will be saved so you don't have to reprogram the sight.